-The group stage squads are due to be submitted today – we explain the process.
+The group stage squads were submitted on Tuesday – we explain the process.

 Article top media content

-The summer transfer window has shut across most of Europe, meaning it's time for UEFA Champions League sides to name their group stage squads.
-But when's the deadline, who can they include and how does it work?
+The summer transfer window has shut, with the UEFA Champions League sides registering their group stage squads before Tuesday's deadline.
+Who can they include and how does it work?

 When do clubs submit their squads?

 Every club must submit two lists of players, including details such as shirt number, date of birth and nationality.
 List A must be submitted to the relevant association to be verified, validated and forwarded to UEFA by 24:00 CEST on Tuesday 3 September.
 The same process applies to List B (more details below), which must be submitted no later than 24:00 CET the day before each match.

 When does the transfer window close?